Topos-Theoretic Approaches to Quantum Theory: Topos Quantum Kinematics (Semantics)

 \subsubsection{Which subalgebras?}

 We should immediately ask how much information we lose by passing from the non-commutative algebra of observables to the poset of its commutative subalgebras.
-In the case of Von Neumann algebras a partial answer has been given by Doering: \begin{theorem}[\cite{doeabe}] Suppose $\A,\A'$ are Von-Neumann algebras without type $I_2$ summands\footnote{i.e summands of the form $\mathcal{B}(\C^2)$.}.
-Then, for each order-isomorphism $\V(\A)\ra{f}\V(\A')$ there exists a unique Jordan *-isomorphism\footnote{A $*$-algebra homomorphism that need only preserve the symmetric product, rather than the whole product.} $\A\ra{g}\A'$ such that for all $A\in\V(\A)$ $f(A)=g(A)$. \end{theorem} One might expect that we do not preserve the commutator and with that, by Heisenberg's equation, the dynamics.
-Fortunately, we do not lose more than that\footnote{Of course, this theorem does not say that we indeed lose the commutator.
-In fact, we do remember if two elements commute or not.
-It is not obvious, however, how one should reconstruct the precise value of the commutator if elements do not commute.}!
-We can therefore hope to formulate a good theory of quantum kinematic in this topos framework.
+In the case of von Neumann algebras, a partial answer has been given by Doering: \begin{theorem}[\cite{doeabe}] Suppose $\A,\A'$ are von Neumann algebras without type $I_2$ summands\footnote{i.e. summands of the form $\mathcal{B}(\C^2)$.}.
+Then for each order-isomorphism $\V(\A)\ra{f}\V(\A')$ there exists a unique Jordan *-isomorphism\footnote{A $*$-algebra homomorphism that need only preserve the symmetric product, rather than the whole product.} $\A\ra{g}\A'$ such that for all $A\in\V(\A)$, $f(A)=g(A)$. \end{theorem} One might expect that we do not preserve the commutator and hence, by Heisenberg's equation, the dynamics.
+Fortunately, we do not lose more than that\footnote{Of course, this theorem does not imply that we lose the commutator.
+In fact, we do remember whether two elements commute.
+It is not obvious, however, how to reconstruct the precise value of the commutator if elements do not commute.}!
+We can therefore hope to formulate a good theory of quantum kinematics in this topos framework.

-If we start out with a general C*-algebra $\A$, however, one might suspect that the Von Neumann subalgebras do not contain enough information.
+If we start out with a general C*-algebra $\A$, however, one might suspect that the von Neumann subalgebras do not contain enough information.
 This can be seen from the following result of Heunen.
-Indeed, an arbitrary C*-algebra need not even have any projections. \begin{theorem}[Practically\footnote{Heunen proves this for a Von Neumann algebra $\A$.
-However, the same proof holds for a general C*-algebra.}, theorem 4 in \cite{heucha}] Let $\A$ be a C*-algebra.
-Then $\V(\A)$, together with the inclusion functions rather than just the order relation\footnote{This can also be described as the pair $(\V(\A),\uli{\A})$, where $\uli{\A}$ is the tautological commutative C*-algebra object in $\mathrm{Set}^{\V(\A)}$ (see description of covariant approach).}, and $\Pi(\A)$ contain the same information.
-That is, on the one hand the Boolean algebras of projections corresponding to elements of $\V(\A)$ unite into one non-distributive lattice, using Kalmbach's Bundle lemma:
+Indeed, an arbitrary C*-algebra need not even have any projections. \begin{theorem}[Essentially theorem 4 in \cite{heucha}\footnote{Heunen proves this for a von Neumann algebra $\A$.
+However, the same proof holds for a general C*-algebra.}] Let $\A$ be a C*-algebra.
+Then $\mathcal{C}(\A)$, together with the inclusion functions rather than just the order relation\footnote{This can also be described as the pair $(\mathcal{C}(\A),\uli{\A})$, where $\uli{\A}$ is the tautological commutative C*-algebra object in $\mathrm{Set}^{\mathcal{C}(\A)}$ (see description of covariant approach).}, contains the projection data $\Pi(\A)$.
+That is, on the one hand, the Boolean algebras of projections corresponding to elements of $\mathcal{C}(\A)$ assemble into the ordered set of projections (a lattice in the von Neumann case, generally non-distributive), using Kalmbach's Bundle lemma: